eoghainmaguire/home-eoghain/README.md

 ## Security Notes

-- Command-style API behaviour is simulated and does not execute shell commands.
-- Command input is handled through a strict allowlist.
 - Security headers are applied to responses.
 - Public routes are read-only except for the controlled command API endpoint.
 - No production secrets should be committed.